Accounting for Measurement Bias: A New Framework for Reliable Country Ranking in Large-Scale Educational Assessments: Introduction

 \section{Introduction}

-International large-scale assessments (ILSAs), including the Programme for International Student Assessment (PISA), Programme for the International Assessment of Adult Competencies (PIAAC), Progress in International Reading Literacy Study (PIRLS) and Trends in International Mathematics and Science Study (TIMSS) play an important role in educational research and policy making.
-For example, PISA is a popular ILSA conducted by the Organisation for Economic Co-operation and Development (OECD) that aims to evaluate educational systems by measuring 15-year-old school students' performance in the mathematics, science, and reading domains \citep{organisation2019pisa}.
+International large-scale assessments (ILSAs), including the Program for International Student Assessment (PISA), Program for the International Assessment of Adult Competencies (PIAAC), Progress in International Reading Literacy Study (PIRLS) and Trends in International Mathematics and Science Study (TIMSS) play an important role in educational research and policy making.
+For example, PISA is a widely used ILSA conducted by the Organization for Economic Co-operation and Development (OECD) that evaluates educational systems by measuring 15-year-old students' performance in mathematics, science, and reading \citep{organisation2019pisa}.
 TIMSS and PIRLS are two other widely recognized ILSAs conducted by the International Association for the Evaluation of Educational Achievement (IEA).
 TIMSS monitors international trends in mathematics and science achievement, while PIRLS assesses reading achievement.
-They are administered every four years and target students in the fourth and eighth grades \citep{mullis2017timss}.
-These ILSAs collect valuable data on the education quality and performance development across many education systems in the world, allowing countries to share techniques, organisational structures and policies that have proven efficient and successful \citep{singer2018international,von2012role}.
+They are administered every 4 years and target students in the 4th and 8th grades \citep{mullis2017timss}.
+These ILSAs collect valuable data on the educational quality and performance development across many education systems in the world, allowing countries to share techniques, organizational structures and policies that have proven effective \citep{singer2018international,von2012role}.

-An important task of an ILSA is to rank countries based on the overall performance of their students in measured subject domains (e.g., mathematics or science).
-For example, Figure~\ref{fig: country-pisa} illustrates the geographical locations of PISA 2022 participating countries/economies, spanning all the five populated continents in the world\footnote{The figure is from PISA 2022 Results Volume II~\citep{pisa2022results2}.}.